Category Archives: Reviews

 Before being promoted to lieutenant colonel, Bathurst was assigned to square away the drooping morale and production in Recruiting Station Chicago in the 9th Marine Corps District.
 Using long-tested leadership experience, RS Chicago was transformed into a star recruiting area and rated as the top RS in the district for 19 straight months.

 Rewarded with top-level school at the Naval War College, LtCol Bathurst received his master’s degree in national defense and strategic studies.
-Then he achieved the dream of any hard-charging Marine officer – battalion command.
+Then he achieved the dream of any hard-charging Marine officer—battalion command.
 LtCol Bathurst took command of 2d Bn, 6th Marines.
 The battalion was special with a reputation rooted in World War II, when it was known as “Huxley’s Harlots,” and highlighted in the Leon Uris novel, “Battle Cry,” and the movie, “Battle Cry.”

-Promoted to colonel, he was sent to Landing Force Training Command Atlantic in Norfolk, Va.
+Promoted to colonel, Jim Bathurst was sent to Landing Force Training Command Atlantic in Norfolk, Va.
 There, he developed a riverine fast-attack assault boat capability for the Corps.
 As you might expect, this caused nervousness within the local East Coast SEAL command, and Bathurst pulls no punches in his descriptive dialog about the assignment.

-In summarizing his life and career.
-Jim Bathurst says it best: “[T]he Corps was not a job, a career, or even a profession; it was – and still is – a way of life.”
+In summarizing his life and career, Jim Bathurst says it best: “The Corps was not a job, a career, or even a profession; it was—and still is—a way of life.”

-This grand tome is a sparkling tribute to the life and times of an “Always Faithful” Marine’s Marine, it’s jam-packed with significant lessons for leaders.
-The book keeps the leatherneck book lover focused on our Corps’ values, history, and traditions.
+This grand tome is a sparkling tribute to the life and times of an “Always Faithful” Marine’s Marine.
+It’s jam-packed with significant lessons for leaders.
+The book keeps the leatherneck book lover focused on our Corps’ values, history and traditions.

 When finished, I simply hated putting this electrically charged book down.
 Indeed, it was the best military memoir I’ve ever read.
 Thank you, sir.
 For a brief moment in time, I felt young again.